-The Run:ai deployment is carried out on top of BCM Kubernetes.
 Run:ai consists of two components: the datascience GPU cluster (BCM cluster in BCM terms) and the control plane.

-- For a SaaS deployment, the control plane runs in the Run:ai cloud. - For a self-hosted deployment, the control plane is installed on the BCM cluster.
-The self-hosted deployment comes in two variants: - 1.
-Connected: with this, download is allowed from the internet, but upload is not allowed. - 2.
-Air-gapped: with this, the cluster is completely disconnected from the internet.
+For an SaaS deployment, the control plane runs in the Run:ai cloud.
+For a Self-hosted deployment, the control plane is also installed on the cluster.

+The Self-hosted deployment comes in two variants of itself:

+- 1. Connected: the organization can freely download from the internet, though upload is not allowed - 2.
+Air-gapped: the organization has no connection to the internet